SUNDERLAND AND TYNE LUSTRE POTTERY

 This version of the transfer is tantalisingly close to that on a copper plate in the Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection (see Ball's Deptford Pottery below).
 Note the vertical shaded lines that appear under the sailor's feet in the left and centre details.
 They don't appear on the items above (right detail).
 Also, the shading of the foliage to the left of the weeping child is a better match for the copper plate.
 However, in the left and right details (the 'Scott transfers), the left rower in the boat has his oar raised.
 There's no trace of that on Ball's copper plate.

-The bowl above and the three items below are from the Crimean period, c1855.
+The bowls above and below are from the Crimean period, c1855.
 The wavy lustre decoration is typical of Scott's.

-Scott of Southwick, Sunderland and Ball's Deptford Pottery
+Moore's Wear Pottery or Scott of Southwick and Ball's Deptford Pottery

-The bowl below could be either Scott's or Ball's.
-It has similar enamelling to the plaque above.
+The bowl and jug below are likely Ball's.
+The bowl has similar enamelling to the plaque above.

 Ball's Deptford Pottery

 Many of Scott's transfer plates were bought up by Ball's Deptford Pottery, which continued to make pink-lustre items like this into the 20th century.
-This is the transfer above paired with Scott transfers from the 1840s with the obliterated Scott & Sons printed marks.
+Balls became a repository for copper plates from both Wearside and Tyneside.
+On the first bowl, the transfer is paired with others with a spurious Dixon, Phillips & Co printed mark.
+The second bowl below has the transfer paired with Scott transfers from the 1840s with obliterated Scott & Sons printed marks.

 Ball's Deptford Pottery